Envato Product Security

 Included in scope are any products or services that reside under the following domains that are owned by Envato:

 - Items for sale or available for download from any of the Envato Marketplaces.

 This program does not offer bounties or rewards, financial or otherwise.
 In recognition of our appreciation, Helpful Hackers will be added to either the Envato Systems Honor Roll or the Envato Author Item Honor Roll, depending on the scope of the vulnerability.

 While not extensive, this list provides some examples of what we are classing as a security vulnerability and will award to Helpful Hackers.

 - Ability to view another user's personal or sensitive data

 - Bypassing of security controls or boundaries

 - You are not the first person to identify the vulnerability.
-While we endeavour to address and disclose security reports in a timely manner, it may occur that multiple reports come in for the same issue and in which case, we will only award the initial reporter.
+While we endeavor to address and disclose security reports in a timely manner, it may occur that multiple reports come in for the same issue, in which case we will only award the initial reporter.

 - Phishing attacks.
 We do not accept phishing of users or staff as a security vulnerability that we can manage or mitigate.
 If you do find one, please don't hesitate to get in touch so we can take some steps to remove it from public consumption.

 - Third party plugins or browser based scripts used to enhance or alter the Envato products.
 If you use a tool to alter how the Envato sites look or interact and you discover a vulnerability with the tool, you are best to disclose the issue to the project maintainer.